Dick's Drive-In: Locations

+The chain's eleventh location, announced in June 2026, is planned to be on the Tulalip Indian Reservation near Marysville.

 There is also an unrelated Dick's Hamburgers restaurant in Spokane.
 Although this is a drive-in, operated in much the same manner as the Seattle chain (and with a larger menu), it is not affiliated with Dick's Drive-In.
 It was founded in 1954 and renamed to Dick's in 1967.